Build a Website

 W3 Schools is an easy-to-follow, well-organized website where you can find all the things you might need.
 Thanks to the play-it function on the website, you can try everything in practice.
 You will not even need half of the knowledge detailed on the website, as it covers every little detail.
 Do not try to go through their first to the last topic because you really will not need everything, and if you do need some fancy code part, you will be able to find it from the site anytime.
 Learn the basics from Mike Dane videos, then check out what you have learned on the W3 Schools website as well and try it out in practice.

 Some argue that W3 Schools is not a good source of learning because it contains mistakes, and so on.
 But if you ask them, for example, where there is an error on the page, they can not tell.
-Do not deal with these people.
+Do not worry about these opinions at the start.
 Some think they need to learn every little detail flawlessly to become a good programmer.
-They usually try to learn from other sources, such as the developer.mozilla.org website, which is indeed a great resource of knowledge, but unfortunately, it is not possible to learn effectively from there.
+They usually try to learn from other sources, such as the developer.mozilla.org website, which is indeed a great resource of knowledge, but unfortunately, it is not possible to learn effectively and fast from there.

 You can often find a discounted price on Udemy, courses from around $10.
 You might find free, downloadable version of Udemy videos on the Internet, too.
 Try to google it.